gjpelletier/pstide/README.md

 # Puget Sound Tide Channel Model for Python 3.x

-Adapted from Python 2.x pstide module by David Finlayson
+Adapted from the Python 2.x pstide module by David Finlayson

 Modified to run in Python 3.x by Greg Pelletier